Counties of Hungary (1000–1920): History

-Transitory period (1785–1790)
+Temporary centralization (1785–1790)

-In 1785, king Joseph II decided to abolish the counties as entities of noble autonomy (self-governance) and introduced a new system of state administration in the Kingdom of Hungary.
+In 1785, king Joseph II decided to abolish the counties as entities of noble autonomy (self-governance) and tried to introduce a new system of absolutist centralized state administration in the Kingdom of Hungary.
 The kingdom, including Croatia and Slavonia, was primarily divided into 10 newly created military/administrative districts, each of which consisted of four to seven counties.
-The territory of the counties corresponded to the traditional one, but in 1786 many of them were merged and the counties became pure units of state administration – the main county heads were abolished, the county clerks became employees of the state, the courts became the responsibility of the state etc. The capitals of the districts were chosen so as to be situated right in the middle of the district.
+The territory of each county initially corresponded to the traditional one, but in 1786 many of them were merged, and the counties became pure units of state administration: the main county heads were abolished, the county clerks became employees of the state, the courts became the responsibility of the state, etc. The capitals of the districts were chosen to be centrally situated in the district.
 The number of processus districts was reduced.
 The official language became German rather than Latin.
 The districts were headed by a commissioner appointed by the Austrian emperor, who was simultaneously also the king of Hungary.
-In 1790, however, facing strong resistance against any kind of modernisation in Hungary, the king had to repeal all the reforms and the old system was reinstated.
+After the death of Emperor Joseph II, however, facing strong resistance against any kind of absolutist centralization in Hungary, the new king Leopold II had to repeal all the reforms, and the old system of the self-government of the counties was reinstated in 1790.